climbingdaily/SMPL-Scene-Viewer/README.md

 # vis_lidar_human_scene

-A **user-friendly** and **CPU-only** supported toolkit based on Open3D.
+A **user-friendly** and **CPU-only** supported visualization toolkit based on Open3D.

-- Visulize the 3D mesh model, PCD list, SMPL pkl
-- Edit every geometry's material
-- Visulize the  in a folder
-- Manually track the points in a frame
-- Render the view and automatically save the video. (need ffmpeg)

 ###

 ![](imgs/gui.jpg)
+- Load and visualize the 3D mesh model, PCD list, SMPL pkl
+- Edit every geometry's material
+- Manually pick and record the points in a frame
+- Render the view and save the video automatically.

-- The sample SMPL file is in `imgs` folder
+### The sample SMPL file (.pkl) is in `imgs` folder
   ```bash
   # At least contains the 'pose' and 'mocap_trans'
   smpl_sample.pkl/